daleyf/research-papers/README.md

 # research papers

+This repository includes a minimal browser-based interface for labeling a small set of research papers.

+### Usage

+1. Open `index.html` in a web browser.
+2. For each paper, choose a label (bronze, silver, gold) and add a short summary and meaning.
+3. Click **Download Labels** to export your annotations as `labels.json`.
+The page stores your progress in browser local storage.

-## power to the human researcher, not the ai
+### power to the human researcher, not the ai
 - bronze-silver-golden papers
 - human source, llm summary, llm meaning